biswas101/new-dynamic-ionizer-element/README.md

 # new-dynamic-ionizer-element

-New ionizer elemenet is used to simulate ion back bombardment in DC gun.
-Ions are generated along the beam line based on electron energy, beam pipe aperture, and pressure profile along the beamline.
+Ion back bombardment is the main cause of cathode charge lifetime limitation in high current DC gun.
+Earlier Ion back-bombardment is studied considering constant pressure along the beam pipe.
+However in reality Pressure is not constant along the beam pipe, and it varies a lot while the gun is in operation.
+We developed a new dynamic ionizer element that generates ions based on electrons energy, beampipe aperture and pressure value on that position.

 --------------------------------------------------------------------------